Copyright © 2001-24 Prem Kamble

 Write to Me | Comments | Related Articles | Top

-The exercise involves revisiting situations or events in your mind that made you feel angry, embarrassed, or uneasy.
-Wait for some time after the unpleasant event till you regain your normal state of mind, find a quiet place, sit back and relax.
-Close your eyes and mentally recreate the same situation and experience of that event that triggered those negative emotions.
+The exercise involves revisiting situations that made you feel angry, embarrassed, or uneasy.
+Wait untill you regain your normal state of mind, find a quiet place, sit back and relax.
+Close your eyes and mentally recreate the same situation, the sequence of events and experience that triggered those negative emotions.
+Imagine that situation in great detail, almost reliving the same moments.

 As you re-live those moments of your unpleasant experience, notice the thoughts in your mind.
-Pay attention to the details and notice the sensations in your body, any sensation in the stomach or any other part of the body as you re-live the old unpleasant experience of the day.
-Keep asking yourself repeatedly, "What are the thoughts in the mind NOW, what are the sensations in different parts of the body RIGHT NOW?"
+Pay attention to the details and notice the sensations in your body, such as in your stomach or any other part of the body, as you relive the unpleasant experience of the day.
+Keep asking yourself repeatedly, "What are the thoughts in my mind NOW?
+What are the sensations in different parts of the body RIGHT NOW?"
 Simply observe and acknowledge your thoughts, feelings and sensations without reacting to them.
-This exercise is likely to reveal some hidden realities about yourself, uncovering some parts of your subconscious mind.
-You may discover illogical thoughts that triggered your anger or outburst, leading to the unpleasant experience.

-To fully benefit from this exercise, it is crucial to abide by an essential rule.
-As you begin to observe your thoughts, you may uncover some memories and experiences which may be extremely unpleasant and uncomfortable.
-The process may also bring up some thoughts and memories that make you feel embarrassed, ashamed, or cause emotional distress.
-This exercise will touch your subconscious pain points and may trigger painful and shameful emotions that you have long buried in your subconscious.
-It is extremely important that you simply observe these thoughts and fully experience the feelings without reacting to them.
-You may feel tempted to dismiss or ignore them.
-You will almost try to shoo them away, as you have been doing all your life, but it is vital to observe and experience these sensations and feelings without reacting to them.
+To maximize the benefits of this exercise, it is essential to follow a critical guideline.
+As you begin to observe your thoughts, you might uncover memories and experiences that are highly unpleasant and discomforting.
+The process can also bring forth thoughts and memories that induce feelings of embarrassment, shame, or emotional distress.
+Engaging in this exercise may touch upon your subconscious pain points, potentially triggering painful and shameful emotions that have long been buried in your subconscious.
+It is extremely important to simply observe these thoughts and fully experience the associated feelings and sensations without reacting to them.

 The Learning - Our Behavior is Driven by our Subconscious Mind